hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/02_installation.md

 1. Copy the packages from your download location into the installation directory

     ```
-    % cp <download-dir>/oge-* <install-dir>
+    % cp <download-dir>/gcs-* <install-dir>
     ```

 2. Check if the downloaded files where downloaded correctly by calculating the MD5 checksum.

     ```
     % cd <install-dir>
-    % md5 oge-*
+    % md5 gcs-*
     ...
-    % cat oge-checksum.txt
+    % cat gcs-9.0.0-md5sum.txt
     ...
     ```

     Compare the output of the md5 command with that of the cat command.
 If one or more checksums are not correct then re-download the faulty files and repeat the previous steps, otherwise continue.

-3. Unpack the packages as root set the SGE_ROOT variable manually and execute the script *util/setfileperm.sh* to verify and adapt ownership and file permissions of the unpacked files.
+3. Unpack the packages as root and set the SGE_ROOT variable manually and execute the script *util/setfileperm.sh* to verify and adapt ownership and file permissions of the unpacked files.

     ```
     % su
     # cd <install-dir>
-    # tar xfz oge-*.tar.gz
+    # tar xfz gcs-*.tar.gz
     # SGE_ROOT=<install-dir>
     # util/setfileperm.sh $SGE_ROOT
     ```